 If a receipt for nonrecurring maintenance is not turned in or if it is determined that the funds were not used for their intended purpose, authorization of any additional maintenance funds for any purpose requires VR Manager review and approval.

-VR Manager review and approval are required for all nonrecurring maintenance that is equal to or greater than $200.
+VR Manager approval is required for all nonrecurring maintenance that is equal to or greater than $200 for a single transaction.

+Note: Staff must email RHW Data Maintenance to have the customer established as a provider when the amount is over $400.

 VR Manager review and approval are required before maintenance can be paid to the customer to purchase goods or services that have more specific purchasing processes and/or specifications available in RHW.